tmbdev-tutorials/dl-2023/035-llms.md

 - Trained on 2 trillion tokens, using 25% fewer parameters than GPT-3
 - Retro opens up new avenues for improving language models through explicit memory at largelllm scale

+_Borgeaud, S. et al. Improving language models by retrieving from trillions of tokens.
+(2022)_

+# Switch Transformers

+- Introduce sparsity to deep learning models, simplified routing algorithm
+- Select experts based on input features
+- Group experts into clusters to reduce communication costs
+- Outperform dense models and MoE Transformers on a speed-quality basis
+- Smaller expert capacities perform better at lower capacity factors (1.0, 1.25)
+- Can be applied to various tasks such as language modeling, image classification, and speech recognition
+- Open source

 # Further Important Developments